-Complying with new data protection regulations, such as the GDPR rules, which hit in late May 2018, requires that you discover all the apps running in your datacenter.
-Endless recent global corporate security breaches have also created a need to get a handle on what apps you’re running.
-If you consider that world wide, companies use approximately 39,000 apps to hold personal data, you’ll agree that we have a lot of app discovery to do and not much time to do it in.
+Complying with new data protection regulations, such as GDPR rules, requires application visibility across your datacenter.
+Global corporate security breaches have also created a need to get continuous visibility of what apps you’re running.
+If you consider that world wide, companies use approximately 39,000 apps to hold personal data, you’ll agree that we have a lot of app discovery to do.

 According to Matt Fisher, senior vice president at Snow Software, “As IT teams lose sight of the applications in use across the organisation, they lack overarching visibility into the applications that could threaten GDPR compliance.”

 Fisher says.
 “As a first course of action, organisations must get a full picture of their entire IT infrastructure and inventory all applications in their estates.
 This, coupled with specific insight about which applications can process personal data, dramatically minimizes the scope of the project as well as the time spent on it.”